apache/cloudstack-documentation/source/adminguide/host_and_storage_tags.rst

 There are two types of host tags:

 - (Explicit) host tags: the host tags are managed by CloudStack.
-Users can set, update, and delete host tags via CloudStack API or GUI.
+Cloud operator can set, update, and delete host tags via CloudStack API or GUI.
 - Implicit host tags: the host tags are not managed by CloudStack API.

 .. note::